sahilrajput03/sahilrajput03/thoughts-principles.md

 Do every act of life as though it were the very last act of life. ~ Marcus Aurelius

 Be tolerant with others and strict with yourself. ~ Marcus Aurelius

+When you're really tired you make assumptions that reaching some goal would take x amount of time.
+It is Parkinson's Law that work expands to fill the time allotted for its completion.